 1) Open a web browser and navigate to the IP address of the Control Surface by typing in the IP address in the address bar.
 You should receive a prompt enter a username and password (Username: admin Password: admin).
 On the webpage, click 'Local IP Config' on the left hand side and change the IP Type to Static IP.
 Enter the Static IP, Submask, and Gateway address that you'd like to use for the Control Surface then click 'Save'.

 2) Disconnect the Control Surface from the network and directly connect it to the NIC of the TriCaster or VMC.
-Please be sure to direct connect the Control Surface to the 100MB NIC and not the 10GB NIC.
-(You can use Device manager to determine which NIC is the 100 MB NIC.
-(The Control Surface has a 100MB NIC and thus is incompatible with a 10GB NIC.)
+Please be sure to direct connect the Control Surface to the 100MB NIC (on the TC1 if applicable) or the 1GB NIC on the VMC1.
+(You can use Device manager to determine the type of NIC it is.
+(The Control Surface has a 100MB NIC.)

 Assigning a Static IP on the TriCaster or VMC: